rasbt/LLMs-from-scratch/ch05/11_qwen3/README.md

 ```

 &nbsp;
-#### 3) Weight download and loading
+#### 3a) Weight download and loading of the 0.6B model

-This automatically downloads the weight file based on the model choice above:
+The following automatically downloads the weight file based on the model choice (reasoning or base) above.
+Note that this section focuses on the 0.6B model.
+Skip this section and continue with section 3b) if you want to work with any of the larger models (1.7B, 4B, 8B, or 32B).

 ```python
 from llms_from_scratch.qwen3 import download_from_huggingface